naofumi/DDH/README.md

 $suppress_reverse_proxy_requirement = true;
 ```

+This is already done for you if you require basic authentication with `basic_auth()`.

 A proper reverse proxy would probably work so we should be able to access admin pages via reverse proxy on an Apache setup.
 However, this would be a problem on IIS setups.
 Safer to just allow direct access.

 ## 概要